Skip to main content

 • Provide benefits to priority populations across the network in different ways

-• Reduce traffic on Bay Bridge
+• Reduce traffic on Bay Bridge (one of most congested corridors in Northern California)

 • Provide additional urban | metro service (like BART today frequent and fast, timely)